microsoft/AdaptiveCards/specs/DesignDiscussions/InputInlineEditability.md

 ## Developer Recommendation:

 1. **Save Button:** Our recommendation is to have a `Save` button (Action.Submit or Action.Execute) with `disabledUnlessAssociatedInputsChange` on the card with inline editable fields.
-Save button will send the modified user input values to the bot and bot will respond with a card with updated input values.
+Save button will send the modified user input values to the bot, and the bot will respond with a card with updated input values.

 2. **Cancel Button:** Our recommendation is to have a `Cancel` button (Action.Submit or Action.Execute) on the card with inline editable fields.
 If user has made some changes in the input fields but want to revert back to original state, they can click on "Cancel" button.
 "Cancel" button will send the card with last saved input values.
 ## Out of Scope: